telerik/winforms-docs/scheduler/print-support/schedulerprintstyles.md

 # SchedulerPrintStyles

 Printing in RadScheduler is performed by objects of type __SchedulerPrintStyle__.
 SchedulerPrintStyle provides a set of options that define the date range of printing and the appearance of the printed pages.

 SchedulerPrintStyle is an abstract class and cannot be instantiated directly.
-        You should use one of the following implementations: __SchedulerDailyPrintStyle__, __SchedulerWeeklyPrintStyle__, __SchedulerMonthlyPrintStyle__,
+You should use one of the following implementations: __SchedulerDailyPrintStyle__,__SchedulerWeeklyPrintStyle__, __SchedulerMonthlyPrintStyle__, __SchedulerDetailsPrintStyle__.
-        __SchedulerDetailsPrintStyle__.

-To set a RadScheduler with a print style:#_[C#]_
+To set a RadScheduler with a print style:

 {{source=..\SamplesCS\Scheduler\Print support\SchedulerPrintStyle1.cs region=SetPrintStyle}}
 {{source=..\SamplesVB\Scheduler\Print support\SchedulerPrintStyle1.vb region=SetPrintStyle}}